camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03d-scripting.html.md

 ## Variables available during Script Execution

-During the execution of a script all process variables visible in the current scope are available.
+During the execution of scripts, all process variables visible in the current scope are available.
 They can be accessed directly by the name of the variable (i.e. `sum`).
 This does not apply for JRuby where you have to access the variable as a ruby global variable (prepend with a dollar sign, i.e. `$sum`)